Staying Safe and Secure

 We publish these figures together with the tips which follow on the basis that 'forearmed is forewarned'.

-- These figures may over-represent crime levels.
+- You should note that these figures may over-represent crime levels.
 This is because they are based on resident populations and take no account of short-stay visitors and commuters.
 The likelihood of becoming a victim is therefore less in real terms than these figures might suggest.

 Next page: Top Tips to Stay Safe